cogcmd/mist/README.md

 ## Building

-To build the bundle, run the following:
+To build the bundle you will need python, pip and PyYAML installed.
+Then just run the following:

 ```
 make